tdda/tdda/doc/source/rexpy-regex.md

 otherwise lines will be read from standard input.

-If `outputfile` is provided, regular expressions found will be written to that (one per line); otherwise they will be printed.
+If `outputfile` is provided, regular expressions found will be written to that (one per line); otherwise they will be written to standard output.

 Optional `FLAGS` may be used to modify Rexpy's behaviour: